intel/optimized-cloud-recipes/recipes/ai-pytorch-amx-ubuntu/README.md

 There are two main usage options:

-### Option 1 - The simplest way to use the recipe is with Intel CloudModules
+### Option 1 - The simplest way to implement the recipe is with Intel Cloud Modules

 [**Use the existing GCP Intel® Cloud Optimization Modules for HashiCorp Terraform example**](https://github.com/intel/terraform-intel-gcp-vm/tree/main/examples/gcp-linux-with-aikit)